Jodicooli/GraphRAG/documentation/README.faiss.md

 ## Installation

-To install FAISS and the sentence transformer:
+To install FAISS and the sentence transformer (already in the requirements.txt file):

 ```bash
 pip install faiss-cpu sentence-transformers